Rebo Tchulo: 2017–2024: Widespread recognition with "Coeur Fragile" and standalone releases

-In November 2017, Tshimpaka made a guest appearance on Innoss'B's music video for the track "Top Model", from his five-track maxi single Plus.
+In November 2017, Mulanga made a guest appearance on Innoss'B's music video for the track "Top Model", from his five-track maxi single Plus.
 The feature propelled her into the limelight and seized the attention of Ferré Gola, who subsequently featured her in his Congolese rumba-infused music video for the single "Ma Meilleur Chemise".
-Following this, Tshimpaka signed with Ferré Gola's FG Production label and released her debut single, "Coeur Fragile", which also spawned the singles "Ni Nani" and "Biloko".
+Following this, Mulanga signed with Ferré Gola's FG Production label and released her debut single, "Coeur Fragile", which also spawned the singles "Ni Nani" and "Biloko".
 After the success of her singles, she ventured out as an independent artist and released "Mbote" on 5 September 2020.
 "Mbote" quickly gained popularity and amassed one million views on YouTube in three months.

-On 28 June 2021, Tshimpaka announced that her ndombolo-infused single "Pepele" was in the conclusive phases of production and slated for debut on 30 June.
-To promote "Pepele", Tshimpaka released a teaser on the same day, which sparked controversy due to its depiction of lesbianism.
-As a result, she was mandated to remove contentious scenes by the DRC's media regulatory body Conseil Supérieur de l'Audiovisuel et de la Communication (CSAC) before the song's official release.
+On 28 June 2021, Mulanga announced that her ndombolo-infused single "Pepele" was in the conclusive phases of production and slated for debut on 30 June.
+To promote "Pepele", she released a teaser on the same day, which sparked controversy due to its depiction of lesbianism.
+As a result, Mulanga was mandated to remove contentious scenes by the DRC's media regulatory body Conseil Supérieur de l'Audiovisuel et de la Communication (CSAC) before the song's official release.
 Paradoxically, despite the reproof, the song received widespread recognition and accumulated over one million views on YouTube within four months.

-On 17 July 2021, Tshimpaka made a guest appearance on Innoss'B's single "No No", which swiftly gained widespread acclaim and peaked at second place on BBC Radio 1Xtra.
-On 8 July 2022, she was again featured in Samarino's ndombolo-infused single "Epesi Pasi", from his album Chambre Noire, which has garnered over a million views on YouTube.
-On 15 October, she unveiled the urban-inspired single "Contaminée", produced by Maisha Soul Records, followed by "Mukaji Internationale" in March 2023.
+On 17 July 2021, Mulanga made a guest appearance on Innoss'B's single "No No", which swiftly gained widespread acclaim and peaked at second place on BBC Radio 1Xtra.
+On 8 July 2022, she was again featured in Samarino's ndombolo-infused single "Epesi Pasi", from his album Chambre Noire.
+She later unveiled the urban-inspired single "Contaminée", produced by Maisha Soul Records on 15 October, followed by "Mukaji Internationale" in March 2023.
 Within three weeks of its release, "Mukaji Internationale" peaked at number seven in the top 10 most-viewed YouTube videos in Congo for March.

-Tshimpaka also featured on Mputu Meya's remix of the track "Loketo" alongside Innoss'B on 28 September 2023, which has been viewed over 10 million times on YouTube.
+She also guest-performed on Mputu Meya's remix of the track "Loketo" alongside Innoss'B on 28 September 2023, which has been viewed over 10 million times on YouTube.
 On 15 November 2023, she contributed to the collaborative single "Rumba Forever", which brought together several Congolese artists from all generations to honor Congolese rumba.
 She later joined Innoss'B on stage during his "Umoja" humanitarian concert at the La Madeleine concert hall in Brussels, where she performed alongside Yemi Alade and Awilo Longomba.
-On 15 March 2024, she debuted the single "Choquer", which quickly peaked at number two among the Congo's most-watched YouTube videos, with 446,000 views in April.
-She was subsequently invited to Frédéric Musa's Planète Rap on Skyrock, where she performed the "Loketo" remix.
-On 5 December, she dropped the dance-oriented single single "Mobambo", which quickly rose in popularity in Kinshasa and earned her the affectionate moniker "Maman Na Bango".
+On 15 March 2024, Mulanga debuted the single "Choquer", which quickly peaked at number two among the Congo's most-watched YouTube videos, with 446,000 views in April.
+She was then invited to Frédéric Musa's Planète Rap on Skyrock, where she performed the "Loketo" remix.
+On 5 December, Mulanga dropped the dance-oriented single single "Mobambo", which quickly rose in popularity in Kinshasa and earned her the moniker "Maman Na Bango".